arsentievalex/social-sync-app/README.md

 ## Contributing

-We welcome contributions to improve SocialSync.
+All contributions are welcome.
 Please fork the repository and create a pull request with your changes.

 ## Contact

-If you have any questions or feedback, please feel free to reach out to us at [arsentiev9393@gmail.com](mailto:arsentiev9393@gmail.com).
+If you have any questions or feedback, please feel free to reach out to me at [arsentiev9393@gmail.com](mailto:arsentiev9393@gmail.com).

 ---